 What is the Midwest?
 The region is often discussed as an environmentally distinct area or a cultural idea.
 It is also a place shaped by the people who have lived and moved through it.
 Whether forced or voluntary, peaceful or violent, the migration of people in and out of the Midwest provides a useful way to begin understanding the region.

 First and foremost, the Midwest is the home of Indigenous peoples past and present.
 Well before Europeans arrived on the continent, Indigenous groups migrated across and within the Midwest.
 They established settlements and conducted trade as well as growing, hunting, and gathering food.
 From the sixteenth to the early nineteenth centuries, Indigenous groups increasingly accommodated the growing, European-driven fur trade that came to dominate the Great Lakes region.
+The linked lakes in the French map above reflect the knowledge of Indigenous sources that communicated navigation information as a series of rivers and lakes.
 In the nineteenth century, Euro-American settlers forcibly removed Indigenous nations from the Midwest, often with state and federal backing.
 Yankees from the East and immigrants from Europe occupied the area, pursuing agriculture, building utopian settlements, or fleeing unrest.
 Both enslaved and free African Americans also lived in the region over the course of the nineteenth century, and in the twentieth century, the Great Migration of millions of African Americans from the South transformed Midwestern cities.
 War and economic factors brought numerous other groups to the Midwest in the twentieth century and beyond, including formerly interned Japanese Americans who moved to Chicago after World War II.

 - What are some motivations, shared among various groups, for migrating to and from the Midwest?